inrae/GenomAsm4pg/workflow/doc/Assembly-Mode/Hi-C-tutorial.md

+# Hi-C mode tutorial

-Please look at [quick start](../Quick-start) first, some of the steps are omitted here.
+Please look at [quick start](../Quick-start.md) first, some of the steps are omitted here.

 This tutorial shows how to use the workflow with hi-c assembly mode which takes PacBio Hifi data and Hi-C data as input.

-# 1. Config file
+## 1. Config file
 **TO-DO : add a toy dataset fasta and hi-c.**
 ```bash
 cd GenomAsm4pg/.config